×

 Pressure Sensor:

-Check the TSC pressure gauge page in diagnostic when the pump is not running.
+Check the TSC pressure gauge page in DIAGNOSTICS when the pump is not running.
 It should read 0 PSI/BAR.
-If it reads pressure when the pump is off the TSC union solenoid will remain on after use.
-Replace the sensor on the check valve assembly.
+If it reads pressure when the pump is off, the TSC union solenoid will remain on after use.
+Check the TSC check valve before replacing the sensor on the check valve assembly.

 Coolant Blockage

-Remove all chips from the the auger trough [1], and the coolant return drain [2].
+Remove all chips from the auger trough [1], and the coolant return drain [2].

 • Remove chips from the coolant tank.
 Excessive chips in the coolant tank reduce the amount of coolant the tank can store.
 Watch the video Machine Tool Coolant - Cleaning Your Tank - Video.